Carol Ann Maggioto

 Owner, Artistic Director

-Carol Ann Maggiotto holds a BA from Southern Methodist University, MA from TWU, and has over 40 years teaching experience.
+Carol Ann Maggiotto holds a BA from Southern Methodist University, MA from TWU, and has over 40 years of teaching experience.
 Carol Ann began her dance training at Ballet Academy of Tyler.
 She was an Apache Belle and show choir member at Tyler Junior College.
-After moving to Dallas & graduating from SMU, she continued her studio dance training with ballet from Joyce Seabourne-Bader, jazz with Lyndette Bader and tap with Terry Wolter and Buster Cooper.
+After moving to Dallas and graduating from SMU, she continued her studio dance training with ballet from Joyce Seabourne-Bader, jazz with Lyndette Bader and tap with Terry Wolter and Buster Cooper.
 Carol Ann’s love of musical theatre came from working with NYC choreographers Utah Ground and Al Gilliam at TJC.
 The highlight was dancing and singing back up to Sandy Duncan for an ABC movie of the week.
 She has served as Dance Captain in numerous musicals in the Dallas area with her favorite roles being Dream Laurie from Oklahoma and Louise from Carousel.
 She studied with legends Joe Tremaine, Gus Giordano, David Howard, and Mia Michaels.
 She danced professionally with the Kesheth Company and the Pieces Ensemble.

 Carol Ann is a member of the Dallas Dance Council, Dance Studio Owners Association, and Dallas Dance Network.
 Carol Ann gave back to the community by serving as Chair of Rowlett's Arts and Humanities Commission for 7 years, Community Entertainment Coordinator for Rowlett’s Pecan Fest and Festival of Freedom for 5 years.
 Even though being diagnosed with Parkinson’s in 2016, Carol Ann continues to stay on top of the latest dance trends by attending multiple dance conventions every year.
 “My job is to make sure our students have strong technical roots and then give them the wings to soar to their dreams.
-I love that no matter how far they go in those pursuits and achievements, when in town they always come home to take class.”
+I love that no matter how far they go in those pursuits and achievements when in town they always come home to take class.”

 Assistant Studio Director